Salt & Straw: Flavors

 In 2015, Salt & Straw partnered each shop with different elementary schools to create flavors designed by children.
 Stop, Guac & Roll (avocado-vanilla ice cream with cinnamon-sugar-dusted fried tortillas) and Honey Bear (vanilla custard with chocolate honeycomb candy and edible glitter) were two of the flavors created.

-In 2016, Salt & Straw developed new flavors from "food waste"—edible by-products of the food production process.
+In 2016, Salt & Straw developed new flavors from food waste: edible by-products of the food production process.
 New flavors were made with overripe strawberries, spent brewing grains and near-expiration date vegan mayonnaise.
 Proceeds from the sales of the featured flavors from its Portland stores ($3,000) were donated to Urban Gleaners, a Portland nonprofit.
 Salt & Straw creates little food waste or scraps, because its products are frozen.
 When an item is no longer offered on its menu, any leftover ice cream is donated to a nonprofit.

-In 2022, on National Ice Cream Day, the company introduced edible perfume as an ice-cream enhancement.
-Malek worked with Imaginary Authors to create cocoa, citrus and floral scents that can be spritzed on scoops.